ronakpadia/PyNotes/README.md

 # PyNotes
-A Python app for taking Notes and storing them in a csv file
+A Python app for taking Notes
+Uses csv to store data and tkinter for GUI